Skip to main content

 Mechanics: when interest rates rise, bond prices fall.
 If you bought a bond with 2% coupon and rates rose to 4%, your bond is worth less (new bonds are more attractive).

-Example: In 2022, ECB raised rates from 0% to 4%.
-ETFs on European government bonds fell 15–20% [6].
+Example: In 2022–2023, the ECB raised its deposit rate from −0.5% to 4.0%.
+ETFs on European government bonds fell 15–20% [8].
+By June 2026 the rate has been cut to 2.00% (unchanged since July 2025).

 Protection: if you hold a bond to maturity, you'll receive face value regardless of price fluctuations.
 Interest rate risk is critical only for early sale.